 Heritage Lottery Fund Week

-Did you know that without National Lottery players, the £7.8billion of funding awarded to more than 42,000 heritage projects over the last 23 years just wouldn’t have been possible?
+Did you know that without National Lottery players, the £7.8billion of funding awarded to more than 42,000 heritage projects would not be possible?

 Here is a selection of some of the projects for which we would like to say "thank you"!